QubesOS/qubes-doc/configuration/resize-root-disk-image.md

 Resize Root Disk Image
 ----------------------

 The safest way to increase the size of `root.img` is to turn your TemplateVM into a StandaloneVM.
-Doing this means it will have it's own root filesystem *(StandaloneVMs use a copy of template, instead of smart sharing)*.
+Doing this means it will have its own root filesystem *(StandaloneVMs use a copy of template, instead of smart sharing)*.
 To do this run `qvm-create --standalone` from `dom0` Konsole.

 ### Resize a StandaloneVM Root Image